10 Major Ports In China

 Cargo tonnage in 2018: 21 million tons

 Despite being one of the smallest ports in China, Yingkou Harbor is larger than the top ports of other nations.
 Managed by the Yingkou Port Group Corporation for the Republic, this port operates 27 berths and numerous smaller piers and docks.
 The main imports here are coal, steel, automobiles, and grain.
-The primary exports are containerized goods, machinery parts, mass-produced goods, electronics, and foodstuff.
+The primary exports are containerized goods, machinery parts, mass-produced goods, electronics, and foodstuffs.

-The port is divided into two working zones- the Old Yingkou Port on the Daliao river and the Bayuquan Port on the Bohai Sea.
+The port is divided into two working zones- the Old Yingkou Port on the Daliao River and the Bayuquan Port on the Bohai Sea.
 The seaport offers services to incoming ships, including loading, pipeline transportation, pilotage, communication vessels, and transportation through road and rail.
 The main Bayuquan container terminal was jointly built by the port authorities and the Chinese Shipping Corporation (COSCO).

 Yingkou began international operations in 1858 and was ranked in the top 50 in 2015.